 Why is is taking so long to get a response?
 Did they even receive it?
 Is it lost in cyber world?

 We get it and we understand.
 We’ve been there too.
 That’s why we at Zimbell House and Temptation Press strive to keep the lines of communication open from the moment we receive your submission.
 Our acquisitions team emails you a response that we received your submission and will let you know when to expect a review of your work.
-If we decline your submission, we tell you why, not just a form letter rejection.
+If we decline your submission, we tell you why.
 However, if we accept your submission, not only will we celebrate your success with you, but the reality of publication will be underway.

 Click here to read further about your journey with Zimbell House Publishing or Temptation Press and to peek behind the publishing curtain.